roastkitten/Gemini-Ai-Studio-Universal-App-System-Instructions/README.md

 2. Local File System: The same code can be downloaded, and index.html can be opened directly in a browser via the file:// protocol.

 ## Usage
-Copy the contents of the System Instructions into Ai Studio System Instructions configuration (https://aistudio.google.com/apps) to generate modular, portable web apps.
+Copy the contents of the system_prompt.md file into Ai Studio System Instructions configuration (https://aistudio.google.com/apps) to generate modular, portable web apps.

 ## How It Works
 Standard bundlers and local file execution have conflicting requirements.
 Bundlers typically rely on ES Modules; however, local execution via the file:// protocol blocks ES Modules due to Cross-Origin Resource Sharing (CORS) restrictions.